freedreno-zz/envytools/afuc/README.rst

 Introduction
 ============

-Adreno GPUs use two micro-controllers to parse the command-stream, setup the hardware for draws (or compute jobs), and do various GPU housekeeping.
+Adreno GPUs prior to 6xx use two micro-controllers to parse the command-stream, setup the hardware for draws (or compute jobs), and do various GPU housekeeping.
 They are relatively simple (basically glorified register writers) and basically all their state is in a collection